IAE V2500: V2500-A1

+First A320-231 of Cyprus Airways with the original V2500-A1 engines, as seen in 2004.

-The original version, has one fan stage, three low- and ten high-pressure compression stages, and two high- and five low-pressure turbine stages.
+The original version has one fan stage, three low- and ten high-pressure compression stages, and two high- and five low-pressure turbine stages.
 This engine promised better fuel burn on the Airbus A320 than the competing CFM56-5A; however, initial reliability issues, coupled with insufficient thrust for the larger A321, prompted the development of the improved V2500-A5 variant.
 It first entered service with Cyprus Airways.